hiddify/hiddify.com/docs/manager/index.md

     </li>
     <li>
         <a href="/manager/configuration-and-advanced-settings/How-to-use-Reality-on-Hiddify" target="_blank">
-        How to use Reality on Hiddify Manager</a>
+        How to use Reality on HiddifyManager</a>
     </li>
     <li>
         <a href="/manager/configuration-and-advanced-settings/How-to-set-up-and-use-Telegram-bot-on-Hddify-panel" target="_blank">
-        How to set up and use Telegram bot on Hiddify Manager</a>
+        How to set up and use Telegram bot on HiddifyManager</a>
     </li>
     <li>
         <a href="/manager/configuration-and-advanced-settings/How-to-set-up-Telegram-proxy-on-Hddify-panel" target="_blank">
-        How to set up Telegram proxy on Hiddify Manager</a>
+        How to set up Telegram proxy on HiddifyManager</a>
     </li>
     <div class="hidden">
         <li>